In Winston-Salem appearance, Trump blasts Biden, vows 'to keep jobs at home'

 “(Trump) knows that this is neck and neck and he doesn’t have any breathing room,” said Doug Heye, a Republican strategist and Winston-Salem native.
 “North Carolina is very clearly a state he can not afford to have flip.”

-Trump won North Carolina by nearly four points in 2016.
-But polls show him virtually tied with Biden, the Democratic nominee.
+Trump won North Carolina by nearly four points in 2016, but recent polls show him virtually tied with Biden, the Democratic nominee.

 At the Winston-Salem airport, Trump was greeted by a packed crowd that included former White House Chief of Staff Mick Mulvaney, Lt.
 Gov. Dan Forest and U.S. Reps.
 Mark Walker and Greg Murphy.